kubeshop/testkube-docs/docs/articles/test-workflows-high-level-architecture.md

 Using Init Containers has a flaw - often, in your cluster, there may be an Operator that is adding some container to every Pod.
 That container (i.e. in [**Istio**](https://istio.io/)), may be required for the routing.

-Such container often are added in `containers` section, so they would be started **after** Init Containers.
+Such containers are often added in the `containers` section, so they would be started **after** the Init Containers are completed.

 :::note